TooTouch/Normalization-Test/README.md

 This experiment aims to determine whether it is better to use the mean and std of the normalization when using pertrained weights for the pretrained dataset or the fine-tuning dataset.

+**Motivation**

+In general, it is known that normalization is used to fit the data for fine-tuning.
+This is because the data for fine-tuning is different from the distribution of the data used for pre-training.
+However, on the other hand, since the weights of the pre-trained model are trained according to the distribution of the pre-training data, I wondered if it would be appropriate to apply the same normalization to the data for fine-tuning as was used in the pre-training data.

 # Experiments

 **Baseline**